DWilliames/Google-sheets-content-sync-sketch-plugin/README.md

 **Different Sheets**

-If you would like to tie the data to a specific sheet within the Google Spreadsheet, add the sheet name to your Sketch page, otherwise it will default to the first page. *(Note: Only one Google sheet, for a Ketch page)*
+If you would like to tie the data to a specific sheet within the Google Spreadsheet, add the sheet name to your Sketch page, otherwise it will default to the first page. *(Note: Only one Google sheet, per a Sketch page)*

 Spreadsheet Sheets | Sketch Page list
 :---:|:---: